Kizhakkambalam: Demographics

-According to the 2011 census of India, Kizhakkambalam has 5,551 households.
-The literacy rate of the village is 85.53%.
+The total geographical area of village is 2281 hectares.
+Kizhakkambalam has a total population of 23,186 peoples.
+There are about 5,551 houses in Kizhakkambalam village.
+Perumbavoor is nearest town to Kizhakkambalam which is approximately 13km away.

 Administration

 Kizhakkambalam Panchayath is ruled by an organization called Twenty-20, which is sponsored by the commercial organization Kitex.
 In the local governing body election held in November 2015, 17 out of 19 wards of the local panchayat were won by Twenty-20.
 The aim of this organization is to make Kizhakkambalam a role model village by 2020.
+In the mean time there is several allegations that Twenty -20 is misusing Corporate responsibility fund of Kitex group for political gain.
 They spearheaded many infrastructure projects, such as roads and drinking water, inside the village.
 The organization also led an anti-alcohol campaign.